-Scaling event-driven systems with Kafka
+Scaling event-driven systems with RabbitMQ

 Tips for designing durable event schemas and preventing topic bloat.